eduvpn/documentation/PORT_SHARING.md

 ## SELinux

-First, we must allow OpenVPN to bind to ports `tcp/443` and `udp/443`.
+First, we must allow OpenVPN to bind to the port `udp/443`.
 For this to work we review the existing OpenVPN port configurations:

     $ sudo semanage port -l | grep openvpn_port_t